-This example demonstrates the use of Arduino IO Abstraction library with an i2c 8574 i2c IO expander chip, in order to receive input from a switch and light an LED.
+Here we demonstrate the IO Abstraction library on an Arduino with a PCF8574 i2c 8-bit IO expander chip.
+We use the device in order to receive input from a switch and light an LED.
 It’s about the most basic example possible that has both input and output.
-To use this example first download the IoAbstraction library
+To use this example, first download the IoAbstraction library.

 Devices such as the PCF8574 provide an easy way to expand both input and output capabilities using a single chip, and because it’s on i2c, needs only two pins from the Arduino (SDA and SCL).
 Further, when used with the IO Abstraction library, it’s almost as easy to use as Arduino pins.